 - Common Misunderstanding: People commonly believe that all three of the following criteria have to be true in order for the equipment you operate to require a MA Hoisting License:

 - Hoisting loads that are larger than a ¼ cubic yard

 The information laid out above under "Knowing When to Get a Hoisting License" explains in full detail that all specified equipment, regardless of how it's being used, requires a license if you are in the driver's seat with the machine turned on.

 How You Can Get a Hoisting License in Massachusetts

 For those who need to carry a hoisting license in Massachusetts, the next natural question is, how do I obtain one?
-The Massachusetts government has dictated the following in regard to obtaining licensure:
+The Massachusetts government has dictated the following in regards to obtaining licensure:

 “To obtain a license, hoisting operators must be 18 years old, complete an application, and successfully pass an exam covering all working parts of the hoisting machinery, safe operating practices, hand signals, and inspection procedures.”

 The exam is difficult, so it’s a good idea to enroll in a course that prepares you for the examination.